SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/articulation/basic/non-vowels/place-of-articulation.md

 »⟮Epiglottal⟯«|⟮The walls at the entrance to the trachea⟯

-## !active place of articulation
+### !active place of articulation

+#### active place of articulation supercategory

 There are three ⟮＿active articulators＿⟯: ⟮Lips⟯, ⟮tongue⟯, and ⟮the pharynx⟯.
-The »⟮tongue articulator part⟯« (my term) is ⟮the general part of the tongue⟯ that ⟮approaches the ＿passive articulator＿⟯.
+The »⟮tongue articulator part⟯« (my term) is the tongue part involved in articulation.
-There are three ⟮＿tongue articulator parts＿⟯: ⟮coronal⟯, ⟮dorsal⟯, and ⟮radical⟯ Ergo ⟮＿coronal＿⟯, ⟮＿dorsal＿⟯ and ⟮＿radical＿⟯ active places of articulation are articulated with ⟮the tongue⟯ as ⟮＿the active articulator＿⟯.
-»⟮Labial⟯« is ⟮＿an active place of articulation supercategory＿⟯ articulated with ⟮the lips⟯ as ⟮＿the active articulator＿⟯ and thus also the active place of articulation.
-»⟮Pharyngeal⟯« is ⟮＿an active place of articulation supercategory＿⟯ articulated with the pharynx as the active articulator and thus also the active place of articulation.
-»⟮Coronal⟯« is ⟮＿an active place of articulation supercategory＿⟯ articulated with ⟮the front part of the tongue⟯ as ⟮＿the active place of articulation＿⟯.
-»⟮Dorsal⟯« is ⟮＿an active place of articulation supercategory＿⟯ articulated with ⟮the body of the tongue⟯ as ⟮＿the active place of articulation＿⟯.
-»⟮Radical⟯« is ⟮＿an active place of articulation supercategory＿⟯ articulated with ⟮the root/base of the tongue⟯ as ⟮＿the active place of articulation＿⟯.
 »⟮The active place of articulation supercategory⟯« (my term) is either ⟮＿the active articulator＿ involved (if not tongue)⟯, or ⟮＿the tongue articulator part＿⟯.
-⟮＿The place distinctive features＿⟯ ⟮map onto⟯ ⟮＿the active place of articulation supercategory＿⟯, but minus ⟮the pharynx⟯.
-The four »⟮place distinctive features⟯« are ⟮[labial]⟯, ⟮[coronal]⟯, ⟮[dorsal]⟯, ⟮[radical]⟯

-### labial

-⟮＿labial＿⟯ active articulation may have a certain amount of ⟮＿rounding＿⟯.
-»⟮Rounding⟯« is ⟮how round the lips are⟯.
-⟮＿Labial＿⟯ active articulation with ⟮a high degree of ＿rounding⟯＿ is indicated by the distinctive feature ⟮[+round]⟯
+The coronal place of articulation subcategory is the coronal part involved in articulation.
+The active place of articulation is either the active place of articulation supercategory or the coronal place of articulation.

-#### types
+#### details

+##### protruded/compressed rounding

 flex-container:✫compressed-lip-rounding.jpg✫✫protruded-lip-rouding.jpg✫